19hours/sg-statutes/Acts/Bills of Sale Act.md

 (3) Nothing in this section shall render a bill of sale void in respect of any of the following things:

-(a) any growing crops separately assigned or charged where such crops were actually growing at the time when the bill of sale was executed; and
+(a) any growing crops separately assigned or charged where such crops were actually growing at the time when the bill of sale was executed;

 (b) any fixtures separately assigned or charged and any plant or trade machinery where such fixtures, plant or trade machinery are used in, attached to, or brought upon any land, plantation, factory, workshop, warehouse or other place in substitution for any of the like fixtures, plant or trade machinery specifically described in the schedule to such bill of sale.